What is Somatic Shadow Work?

 “If you bring forth what is within you, what you bring forth will save you.

 If you do not bring forth what is within you, what you do not bring forth will destroy you.”

 - The Gospel of Thomas

 The term Shadow in its psychological sense stems from the work of famed psychoanalyst Carl Gustav Jung.
-My original methods of exploring the shadow I call Shadow Retrieval.
-More general forms of working with the shadow, used by Jungians throughout the 20th and 21st Centuries, are often called shadow work.
+My original methods of exploring the shadow through the body I call Somatic Shadow Work.
+More general forms of working with the shadow, used by Jungians throughout the 20th and 21st Centuries, are simply called shadow work.

-Put more simply, shadow retrieval is the process of recovering from childhood conditioning, and thus differentiating the learned self from the authentic self.
+Working with the shadow is the process of recovering from childhood conditioning, and thus differentiating the learned self from the authentic self.

 The learned self is the mask that we wore as children to assure the approval of our caregivers, which meant that our needs would likely be met, and that we would likely be safe.
 To a degree, this mask is necessary, since some structure and conformity are integral to living in a society.
 The problems arise, however, when we begin to censor and deny our own internal experiences to fit in.
 In other words, we mistake our learned self for the authentic self, which is our own unique soul that has its own purpose, gifts, and emotional capacity.
 When this mistake happens, feelings of emptiness, depression, anxiety, and a wide range of other symptoms can result.
 As adults, we may seem to "have it all", and yet something deep down within us cries out for a feeling of aliveness that we believe to be lost.
 It is the classic "midlife crisis", though it can strike at any age.
 The path to reclaiming that aliveness is shadow retrieval.

 Our shadow refers to aspects of the authentic self that we had to repress beneath this learned persona.
 Most of us repress these aspects so early in life, and so thoroughly, that we are completely unaware of them until a crisis brings them to our attention indirectly.